dzmitry-stramavus/Chat-Angular/README.md

-will be soon... - link to launch this project
+http://dzmitry-stramavus.github.io/ - link to launch this project

 # GP-Say_Hi (chat app using Angular)